hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 This solution required a few components.

-- Azure Infrastructure, including a Foundry account, storage, a key vault, an app service to run the MCP service, and network configuration.
+- Azure Infrastructure, including a Foundry account, storage, a key vault, an app service to run the MCP service, and network configuration
 - A Foundry project
 - A commercial or open source LLM deployed into that project
 - An agent deployed as a set of text instructions and linked to tools.
-Others will add knowledge sources that were not done with this project.
+Others will add knowledge sources that were not done with this project
 - An MCP server written in Python with FastMCP

 Ideally, deployment scripts to pull it all together and automate it, but the author didn't get through 100% of the automation before writing.
+It was deployed into a secure, hub-and-spoke lab network with Private Link.
 Python deployment scripts were rolled out with the Azure AI SDK and seem to provide all the deployment capabilities needed.
 This is changing code pipelines!